-Outstanding Equity Awards at Fiscal Year Ended June 30, 2018
+Outstanding Equity Awards at Fiscal Year Ended June 30, 2019

-The following table sets forth information concerning option awards and stock awards for each named executive officer that were outstanding as of the end of the Company's last completed fiscal year ended June 30, 2018.
+The following table sets forth information concerning option awards and stock awards for each named executive officer that were outstanding as of the end of the Company's last completed fiscal year ended June 30, 2019.
 There were no other equity incentive plan awards that were outstanding.

-Option Awards Name Number of securities underlying unexercised options (#) exercisable Number of securities underlying unexercised options (#) unexercisable ex option sercise rice \$ Option expiration date John V. Winfield 100,000(1) - \$ 10.30 3/16/20 John V. Winfield $90,000^{(2)}$ - \$ 19.77 2/28/22 John V. Winfield $106,556^{(3)}$ 26,639 (3) \$ 18.65 12/26/23 John V. Winfield $21,444^{(3)}$ 5,361 (3) \$ 20.52 12/26/18 David C. Gonzalez $3,600^{(4)}$ $14,400^{(4)}$ \$ 27.30 3/2/22
+Option Awards Name Number of securities underlying unexercised options (#) exercisable Number of securities underlying unexercised options (#) unexercisable Option exercise price \$ Option expiration date process.
+John V. Winfield 100,000(1) - \$ 10.30 3/16/20 John V. Winfield 90,000(2) - \$ 19.77 2/28/22 John V. Winfield 133,195(3) - \$ 18.65 12/26/23 David C. Gonzalez 7,200 10,800(4) \$ 27.30 3/2/27

-(1) Stock options issued to Mr. Winfield pursuant to the Company's 2010 Incentive Plan are subject to both time and performance-based vesting requirements, each of which must be satisfied before the options are fully vested and eligible to be exercised.
-Pursuant to the time vesting requirements, the options vest over a period of five years, with 20,000 options vesting upon each one year anniversary of the date of grant, March 16, 2010.
-Pursuant to the performance vesting requirements, the options vest in increments of 20,000 shares upon each increase of \$2.00 or more in the market price of the Company's common stock above the exercise price (\$10.30) of the options.
-To satisfy this requirement, the common stock must trade at that increased level for a period of at least ten trading days during any one quarter.
-As of June 30, 2018, the performance vesting requirements of the options were satisfied.
+(1) Stock options issued to Mr. Winfield, according to the Company's 2010 Incentive Plan, are subject to both time, and performance-based vesting requirements, each of which must be satisfied before the options are fully vested and eligible to be exercised.
+According to the time vesting requirements, the options vest over five years, with 20,000 options vesting upon each one-year anniversary of the date of grant, March 16, 2010.
+Under the performance vesting requirements, the options vest in increments of 20,000 shares upon each increase of \$2.00 or more in the market price of the Company's common stock above the exercise price (\$10.30) of the options.
+To satisfy this requirement, the common stock must trade at that increased level for at least ten trading days during any one quarter.
+As of June 30, 2019, the performance vesting requirements of the options were satisfied.

-(2) Stock options issued to Mr. Winfield pursuant to the Company's 2010 Incentive Plan are subject to both time and performance-based vesting requirements, each of which must be satisfied before the options are fully vested and eligible to be exercised.
-Pursuant to the time vesting requirements, the options vest over a period of five years, with 18,000 options vesting upon each one year anniversary of the date of grant, February 28, 2012.
-Pursuant to the performance vesting requirements, the options vest in increments of 18,000 shares upon each increase of \$2.00 or more in the market price of the Company's common stock above the exercise price (\$19.77) of the options.
-To satisfy this requirement, the common stock must trade at that increased level for a period of at least ten trading days during any one quarter.
-As of June 30, 2018, 90,000 options have met the performance vesting requirements.
+(2) Stock options issued to Mr. Winfield, according to the Company's 2010 Incentive Plan, are subject to both time and performance-based vesting requirements, each of which must be satisfied before the options are fully vested and eligible to be exercised.
+According to the time vesting requirements, the options vest over five years, with 18,000 options vesting upon each one-year anniversary of the date of grant, February 28, 2012.
+Under the performance vesting requirements, the options vest in increments of 18,000 shares upon each increase of \$2.00 or more in the market price of the Company's common stock above the exercise price (\$19.77) of the options.
+To satisfy this requirement, the common stock must trade at that increased level for at least ten trading days during any one quarter.
+As of June 30, 2019, all of these options have met the market vesting requirements.